JacobMonks/Software_Notes/Airflow/Apache_Airflow.md

             EmptyOperator(task_id = "task")

         generate_dag()
-    '''

 DAGs are nothing without Tasks, and those usually come in the form of Operators, Sensors, or Taskflows.

 Tasks come with dependencies, that is, tasks that must come before it (upstream) and tasks that follow after it (downstream).
 You can declare task dependencies in a few ways:

 1. Using << and >>
-    '''

         first-task >> [second_task, third_task]
         third_task << fourth_task
-    '''

 2. Using set_upstream and set_downstream
-    '''

         first_task.set_downstream([second_task, third_task])
         third_task.set_upstream(fourth_task)
-    '''

 3. For more complex dependencies, such as having two lists of tasks that depend on all parts of each other, you must use cross_downstream().
-    '''

         from airflow.models.baseoperator import cross_downstream

         # The equivalent using << and >> would be:
         # [op1, op2] >> op3
         # [op1, op2] >> op4
         cross_downstream([op1, op2], [op3, op4])
-    '''

-4. To chain together dependencies, you can use chain()
+4. To chain together dependencies, you can use chain():
-    '''

         from airflow.models.baseoperator import chain
         from airflow.operators.empty import EmptyOperator